kevinthegreat1/karel/README.md

 5. Click `Create` to create the project.

 ### Adding Karel or ACM to your project

+> [!NOTE]
+> Only add either Karel or ACM, not both.
+Adding Karel gives you access to ACM as well.

 1. Open `File -> Project Structure...`.
 2. Select `Libraries` on the left.
 3. Click the `+` button on the top of the second column from the left.